KUJP-code/KU-wiki/src/content/docs/materials/new_ss_design.md

 - Type: Individual/Monthly
 - Status: not finalized/confirmed/cancelled/invalid

+## Emails

+Non-admin users may need to be able to schedule/search scheduled email jobs, probably make a separate queue to enable this.

 ## Students

 Students seem to have basically everything on them, especially the search form allows searching for stuff like parent/contract details which would probably be better to search from a controller specific to them.